polmuz/Django-Starter-Kit/README.rst

 First of all, go to `docs/conf.py` and uncomment the line `sys.path.insert(0, os.path.abspath('.'))` and replace the `'.'` with your django project relative path `../yourproject`.
 Now you'll be able to generate docs from your docstrings.

+.. note:: You may have problems with this if sphinx can't find your django settings, see `Settings setup`_ on how to solve this.

 To do this you can create a rst (lets say `yourapp.rst`) file that looks like this::